Using Deep Reinforcement Learning for mmWave Real-Time Scheduling: AARL Scheduling Algorithm

 The training time appears to be dominated by the topology size and the network load.
 As the topology size increases, the state and action spaces increase as well.
 For example, the action space is a vector of 96-dimensions for the 96-link topology, since it has an entry per each mmWave link.
 Similarly, for the 48-link topology, the vector has 48 dimensions.
 The implication on the state space is as follows.
 For the 48-link topology, the state space has 3 vectors: the first is with 48 entries; the second is also with 48 entries; and the third is with $48\cdot48=2,304$ dimensions.
 Therefore, the total dimension of the state space is $48+48+(48\cdot48)=2,400$.
 In contrast, the 96-link topology has two vectors each with a size of 96 entries, and a vector of $96\cdot96=9,216$ entries.
 Therefore, the state space dimension is $96+96+(96\cdot96)=9,408$.
-When the spaces are larger, the agent needs to learn more complex policies, requiring longer training time.
+When the spaces are larger, the agent needs to learn more complex policies, requiring longer offline training time.

 Additionally, as the level of interference increases, an episode length increases, since fewer mmWave links can transmit during each step.
 This phenomenon is illustrated by Figure \ref{fig:training-Convergence}.
 For example, the 10-AARL-DS agent converges after 7 hours for the 40\% interference level, after 12 hours for the 60\% interference level, and after 13 hours for the for the 80\% interference level.
 The trend is similar for all other agents.
 The length of an episode is another statistic that helps to decide when to stop training.
-When looking at the collected statistics from the greedy algorithm's runs, we compared the number of steps before completion.
-The smaller this number, the better the network was utilized, as long as the number of dropped packets does not deviate too far from the greedy algorithm's statistics.
+When looking at the collected statistics from RPMA's runs, we compared the number of steps before completion.
+The smaller this number, the better the network was utilized, as long as the number of dropped packets does not deviate too far from RPMA's statistics.

-For the small network topology, we used a fully connected MLP neural network with an input size of 120 neurons.
-The input is made of two load vectors as in the state space, and an interference matrix appended at the end.
-The size of each load vector is $[1\times10]$ and the size of each interference matrix is $[10\times10]$.
-For the MLP, we used two hidden layers of 256 neurons each, with a ReLU activation function between them.
-The output layer was the DRL formulation's action space, which consists of ten links with an output neuron for each mmWave link.
-There are 99,338 trainable parameters in this network.